-When people plan a trip to Bangkok, their plans usually include visiting the main tourist sights.
+When people plan a trip to Thailand, their plans usually include visiting the main tourist sights of Bangkok.
 And while places like the Grand Palace, Chinatown, and seeing the reclining Buddha at Wat Pho shouldn’t be missed, visitors must also make time to explore beyond the main tourist zone.
 Checking out some of these off-the-beaten-path sights will help visitors get a sense for the real Bangkok and Thailand culture.
 After all, that’s what traveling is all about…right?
 Here are our recommendations for 5 things to do in Bangkok Thailand that will take you outside the tourist zone.

 Things to do in Bangkok Thailand – #1 Visit Taling Chan Floating Market